vancityactivist/mtfromme_gate-HA/README.md

 ## Features

-- **Automatic Updates**: The sensor fetches and updates the gate closing times for Mt Fromme from the official website every hour.
+- **Automatic Updates**: The sensor fetches and updates the gate closing times for Mt Fromme from the official website once per day.
 - **Home Assistant Integration**: Seamlessly integrates into Home Assistant as a command-line sensor, displaying the current gate closing time.
 - **Easy Configuration**: Simple setup with a single entry in the `configuration.yaml` file of Home Assistant.

+## Risks
+As this is just a simple web scraper, and the DNV chooses to not make it easy to scrape their data, this plugin may break if they update their page layout.

 ## Contributing
 Feel free to fork the project, make imporvovements, and submit pull requests.